Fees for health care

-If during 6 months you have paid more than 400 kronor for doctors’ appointments, patient transport, prescribed medicines and other health care (such as physiotherapy) you can apply for special allowance.
+If during 6 months you have paid more than 400 kronor for doctors’ appointments, patient transport, prescribed medicines and other health care (such as physiotherapy) you can apply for a special grant.
 The Migration Agency can compensate you for the expenses which exceed 400 kronor.
 To get money back you must show the receipts to prove that you paid for services (not fees).
 Regarding receipts for medicine you need to give in the prescription specifications, the part of the receipt where your name appears.

 If you see a specialist doctor without a referral from a doctor at the healthcare centre, you will pay a higher cost.
-The cost is not included in the maximum health bill - that is, the 400 kronor.
+The cost is not included in the maximum health bill, that is, the 400 kronor.

 Acute health care and medicines

-Expenses for acute health care are not included in the 400 kronor described above, but you can apply for special allowance for the part, which exceeds 50 kronor.
+Expenses for acute health care are not included in the 400 kronor described above, but you can apply for a special grant for the part, which exceeds 50 kronor.
 The same rule applies if you needed acute dental care, as long as the national dental service was not open or did not have time slots available when you needed care.

 You can also apply for compensation for prescribed medicines which cost more than 50 kronor.